sanjuus/-100DaysofAI/week 3/README.md

 - Implemented all the handling techniques
 - observed effects using various techniques
 - Summarized before and after capping and trimming

+## 👉 Day 4 | streak 18

+### Topic

+- simple linear regression

+### What I learned

+- What is simple linear regression?
+- Why do we use it?
+- Solved Closed form solution (OLS) for SLR
+- Understood Gemotrical Intution
+- studied sklearn class for SLR

+### Practical Implementation

+- Implemneted simple linear regression from scratch
+- Implemented simple linear regression using sklearn
+- Observed the regression lines for different datasets using plots
+- performed metrics to evalute those models.

+## 👉 Day 5 | streak 19

+### Topic

+- Multiple Linear regression

+### What I learned

+- What is multiple linear regression(MLR)
+- why do we use it?
+- solved closed form solution(OLS) for MLR
+- Understood Gemotrical Intution
+- Studied sklearn class for MLR

+###Practical implementation

+- Implemneted multiple linear regression from scratch
+- Implemented multiple linear regression using sklearn
+- Observed the regreession lines for different datasets using plots
+- performed metrics to evalute those models.